Table of Contents

 13. Try Warm Toys or Towels to Soothe an Anxious Puppy

-You can purchase microwavable insert toys for this purpose or you can simply roll up a towel after putting it in the dryer to warm it.
+You can purchase microwavable insert toys for this purpose or you can simply roll up a towel after putting it in the dryer to warm it up.

-For example, if your puppy seems anxious or distressed when you put them in their crate at bedtime, get into bed, but talk to them softly.
+For example, if your puppy seems anxious or distressed when you put them in the dog crate at bedtime, get into bed, but talk to them softly.
 This reminds them that you are still in the room and they are not alone.

-15. Place a Liner or Tray Under the Crate in Case of Accidents
+15. Place a Liner or Tray Under the Crate

 For other dogs, however, this noise can create suspicion or anxiety, so it's up to you to find out how your dog feels about disembodied voices.

 17. Never Use the Crate as Punishment

-18. Give Your Puppy Safe Distractions in Their Crate
+18. Safe Distractions in the Dog's Crate

 19. Don't Make a Song and Dance About Leaving

 When you do leave the house, whether your puppy is in their crate or your adult dog has free roam, don't make a big fuss about leaving.